WhatsApp Community

 For example, if the main management decisions of a foreign company are taken in India, it will be known as a tax resident in India.

 If you are an NRI, and if you are earning any income in India or any income is accrued in India, then on that money, you need to pay tax in the country.
-Here, the money you earned outside the country is not taxable.
-Additionally, the income of a non-resident seafarer for the services they provided outside the country on a foreign ship is not included in their income taxable in India, even though they receive their salary in the NRE account with an Indian bank account.
+Here, the money you earn outside the country is not taxable.
+Additionally, the income of a non-resident seafarer for services provided outside the country on a foreign ship is not included in their income taxable in India, even though they receive their salary in an NRE account with an Indian bank.

 For example, a seafarer rendered services in Europe and lived in India for less than 182 days.
 He received his salary in his NRE Account with an Indian bank.
 Here, his income will not be taxable in India.

-In case if you are RNOR and have just come to India, you can maintain this status for a maximum of three accounting years post your return to the country.
-It can assist you with tax in a big way since your Indian taxation will be in line with that of an NRI.
+If you are RNOR and have just come to India, you can maintain this status for a maximum of 3 accounting years after your return to the country.
+It can assist you with taxes in a big way since your Indian taxation will be in line with that of an NRI.
 Hence, the money that you earn outside India will not be taxable in the country.
-Therefore, like a non-resident India (NRI):
+Therefore, like a non-resident Indian (NRI):

 Income that you earned outside Indian is considered as foreign income, except for these:

-For example, Anshul is an NRO, and he earned an income of INR 50 million from his business in Dubai.
+For example, Anshul is an NRO and earned INR 50 million in income from his business in Dubai.
 Since his business is set up in Dubai, he did not need to pay tax in India.
-However, in case his Dubai business was managed from India, it would become taxable in the country.
+However, if his Dubai business were managed from India, it would be subject to Indian tax.

 Any income that you or someone on your behalf received in India is known as 'income earned in India.'
-Additionally, any earning that arises or accrues in India or income that Indian tax law believes to arise or accrue in India are a part of income earned in India.
-According to the Income Tax Act 1961, whether an Indian resident or an NRI earns it, these incomes are taxable in India, and to avoid paying double tax on the same income, a person can claim under the DTAA Agreement for tax relief.
+Additionally, any earnings that arise or accrue in India, or that Indian tax law treats as arising or accruing in India, are part of income earned in India.
+Under the Income Tax Act 1961, whether an Indian resident or an NRI earns it, these incomes are taxable in India, and to avoid double taxation on the same income, a person can claim tax relief under a DTAA.

 It is mentioned in Section 9 of the Income Tax Act, 1961.
 This tax rule applies to everyone whose income arises or accrues in India, irrespective of their residential status in the country.
 Confused?
-To help you out, there are some questions mentioned.
+To help you out, here are some questions.
 If any of the following questions have a Yes answer from your side, then your income will be considered accrued in India:

 While filing ITR, NRIs under Section 80C can claim the following tax deductions in India:

-To avoid tax residency in India, NRIs or any foreign resident can follow the below-mentioned things:
+To avoid tax residency in India, NRIs or any foreign resident can follow thefollowing stepss:

 From the above guide, i.e., new NRI taxation and residency rule under the Income Tax Act, these are the following takeaways:

 This was all about the new NRI taxation and residency rules under the Income Tax Act.
-The 2025 Income Tax Bill has made significant changes in the tax rules that impact NRIs, PIOs, and citizens of India living overseas.
+The 2025 Income Tax Bill has made significant changes to tax rules affecting NRIs, PIOs, and citizens of India living overseas.
 Considering this, to avoid paying unexpected tax in India, proper tax planning and maintaining residency status are vital.
-Apart from this, understanding these new tax provisions will assist people in making informed decisions related to finance and ensure compliance with the tax laws of India.
+Apart from this, understanding these new tax provisions will help people make informed financial decisions and ensure compliance with India's tax laws.
 Furthermore, if you need more information on NRI taxation or are facing issues in filing ITR, connect with Savetaxs.
 We have professionals by our side who can help you in solving your tax-related queries and assist you in filing your ITR on time in India without any issues.

 Speak to our experts and get personalized solutions for your NRI tax needs